-Onsite solar PV is a continued focus for Equinix as a visible indicator of our commitment to clean energy.
-While onsite deployments do not contribute a substantive amount of power to an Equinix data center, we continue to look for opportunities to expand deployment of solar in our portfolio where viable.
-We outfitted three data centers in Australia went live with new solar arrays (BR1, CA1, SY7 with 66kW, 39kW and 33kW respectively) expected to go live in 2021; these join existing global solar PV systems such as our 528kW system in Silicon Valley at SV10; 1,020kW system at BO2; and 455kW at NY11; as well as a rooftop installation at SG3.
+The deployment of onsite solar PV is a continued focus for Equinix as a visible indicator of our commitment to clean energy.
+While onsite deployments do not represent a substantive proportion of our total renewable energy consumption, these installations leverage otherwise unused space and contribute toward our overall vision to support cleaner energy grids.
+In 2021, three data centers in Australia went live with new solar arrays (BR1, CA1, SY7 with 66kW, 39kW and 33kW respectively).
+These join existing global solar PV systems such as our 528kW system in Silicon Valley at SV10; 1,020kW system at BO2; and 455kW at NY11, and rooftop installation at SG3.

-Equinix’s portfolio of IBX data centers has doubled since 2015 and our overall efficiency has improved from 1.62 to 1.51 even as the portfolio remains a mix of old and new sites.
+Equinix’s portfolio of IBX data centers has doubled since 2015 and our overall efficiency has improved 5.5% year over year to 1.48 annual average PUE even as portfolio remains a mix of old and new sites

 Equinix takes advantage of a variety of renewable energy procurement options throughout the world.
-Our preferred options are those that directly contribute to new generation sources coming online but we also benefit from a variety of renewable energy products with the aim to improve over time.
+Our preferred options directly contribute to new generation sources coming online but we also benefit from a variety of renewable energy products with the aim to improve over time.

 Advocacy is a hallmark of our strategy as we leverage the buying power of many companies through a single voice.
-We are building awareness about how corporations can purchase renewable energy.
-We advocate for bringing more renewables onto the grid for all customers and consumers of electricity.
+We are building awareness about how corporations can purchase renewable energy and we advocate for bringing more renewables onto the grid for all customers and consumers of electricity.